Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

     ![Lab overview.](../media/lab10-task2-alerts-recommendations.png)

-## Review
+## Summary

+In this lab, you utilized Microsoft 365 Defender to onboard devices, manage incidents, and investigate alerts.
+You navigated the Microsoft 365 Defender portal to onboard endpoints, reviewed and managed security incidents, and analyzed alerts to identify potential threats.
+By executing these tasks, you successfully mitigated security risks and enhanced your organization's security operations, demonstrating effective use of Microsoft Defender tools in real-world scenarios.

-In this lab, you have completed the following tasks:
+## You have successfully completed the lab
-- Onboarded a Device
-- Managed Incidents
-- Investigated Alerts